Myoclonus epilepsy with ragged-red fibers

 (4) Excessive somnolence that is not corrected with ventilatory assistance, or is in excess, or occurs in the absence of a ventilatory impediment, suggests a central form of hypersomnia.

 Myotonic dystrophy.
-In myotonic dystrophy, weakness and myotonia of the upper airway and other respiratory muscles, as well as CNS changes, may be responsible for sleep and breathing disorders (28; 92).
+In myotonic dystrophy, weakness and myotonia of the upper airway and other respiratory muscles, as well as CNS changes, may be responsible for sleep and breathing disorders (27; 93).
 Nocturnal polysomnography in 11 patients with myotonic dystrophy uncovered alveolar hypoventilation in all of the patients, along with mild sleep-disordered breathing of a central type in stage 1 and REM sleep (54).
-Patients with myotonic dystrophy may also have intrinsic hypersomnia related to degeneration of nerve cells in dorsomedial nuclei of the thalamus and perhaps hypothalamus manifested by cytoplasmic eosinophilic inclusion bodies (28).
-Laberge and colleagues found, in their series of patients with DM1, characteristics similar to those encountered in patients with idiopathic hypersomnia (48).
+Patients with myotonic dystrophy may also have intrinsic hypersomnia related to degeneration of nerve cells in dorsomedial nuclei of the thalamus and perhaps hypothalamus manifested by cytoplasmic eosinophilic inclusion bodies (27).
+Laberge and colleagues found, in their series of patients with DM1, characteristics similar to those encountered in patients with idiopathic hypersomnia (47).
 Excessive daytime somnolence was present in 33.1% of patients with the intensity of somnolence correlating with the severity of muscular disease.
-Measurement of hypocretin levels in CSF in patients with myotonic dystrophy has shown a significant lower content (less than 200 pg/mL) in six patients with myotonic dystrophy, suggesting a dysfunction of the hypothalamic hypocretin system (56).
-In another study, the authors measured the CSF orexin levels in 17 patients with DM1 with excessive daytime sleepiness and compared the results with those obtained in other forms of hypersomnia (68).
-The CSF orexin levels in patients with DM1 were significantly lower than patients with idiopathic hypersomnia and higher than patients with narcolepsy type 1 (p < 0.001, p < 0.001, respectively).
-However, the authors pointed out that excessive daytime sleepiness of patients with DM1 may not be explained by only orexin deficiency.
-The results of one study support the hypothesis that cognitive deficits, hypersomnolence, and apathy are due to the underlying neuropathology of myotonic dystrophy type 1, as measured by cerebral white matter fractional anisotropy and disease duration (61).
+Measurement of hypocretin levels in CSF in patients with myotonic dystrophy has shown a significant lower content (less than 200 pg/mL) in six patients with myotonic dystrophy, suggesting a dysfunction of the hypothalamic hypocretin system (57).
+In another study, the authors measured the CSF orexin levels in 17 DM1 patients with excessive daytime sleepiness and compared the results with those obtained in other forms of hypersomnia (69).
+The CSF orexin levels in DM1 patients were significantly lower than idiopathic hypersomnia patients and higher than narcolepsy type 1 patients (p < 0.001, p < 0.001, respectively).
+However, the authors pointed out that excessive daytime sleepiness of DM1 patients may not be explained by only orexin deficiency.
+The results of one study support the hypothesis that cognitive deficits, hypersomnolence, and apathy are due to the underlying neuropathology of myotonic dystrophy type 1, as measured by cerebral white matter fractional anisotropy and disease duration (62).

 The prevalence and incidence of the various neuromuscular and spinal cord diseases determine the prevalence and incidence of sleep disturbances and sleep-related respiratory arrhythmias.
 A systematic epidemiological study of sleep disturbances in these disorders has not been undertaken.